flex-development/mango/README.md

 }
 ```

-Each `MangoRepository` has it owns validator, but the validator can be used
+Each [repository](#mango-repository) has it owns validator, but the validator
-standalone as well.
+can be used standalone as well.

 ```typescript
 import { MangoValidator } from '@mango'